pulumi/docs/content/security.md

 ## Secure Communications

-If you would like to secure your communications with us, our PGP key is below.
+If you're a security researcher and you believe that you have found a security issue within any of our services, email the details of your findings to [security@pulumi.com](mailto:security@pulumi.com).
+Use PGP to protect the message by using our public PGP key.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----